The Goldbergs season 6

 The sixth season of the American television comedy series The Goldbergs premiered on ABC on September 26, 2018.
 The season is produced by Adam F. Goldberg Productions, Happy Madison Productions, Doug Robinson Productions, and Sony Pictures Television, and the executive producers are Adam F. Goldberg, Doug Robinson, and Seth Gordon.
 The season concluded on May 8, 2019 and consists of 23 episodes.

 The show explores the daily lives of the Goldberg family, a family living in Jenkintown, Pennsylvania in the 1980s.
 Beverly Goldberg (Wendi McLendon-Covey), the overprotective matriarch of the Goldbergs is married to Murray Goldberg (Jeff Garlin).
 They are the parents of three children, Erica (Hayley Orrantia), Barry (Troy Gentile), and Adam (Sean Giambrone).

 ABC renewed The Goldbergs for its fifth and sixth seasons in May 2017.

 On May 11, 2019, ABC renewed The Goldbergs for a seventh season.

+On August 26, 2019, Goldberg stepped down as showrunner, replaced by executive producers Chris Bishop and Alex Barnow.

+Plot

+Following the surprise announcement of Barry and Lainey getting engaged at his senior prom, the two waver on their decision as wedding planning goes on, with Lainey ultimately deciding to end the relationship and move to Los Angeles to pursue her music career.
+Adam is still with Jackie but notices she's different after spending the summer away (a reference to the new actress playing her).
+Beverly creates her own cookbook and becomes a self-proclaimed published author.
+Erica spends the year trying to figure out what she wants to do in life after dropping out of college, and after working at a karaoke bar and performing with her band The Dropouts a few times, she decides to join Barry at Penn in the fall.
+Barry, Geoff and the rest of JTP graduate high school, and while Barry determines he wants to become a doctor, Geoff decides not to join his father in the eye care business, opting for a different path in life instead.